SungHoHong2/Leetcode-Experiment/medium/Minimum_Cost_Tree_From_Leaf_Values/README.md

 ---
 **Solution 2**
-- Just find the next greater element in the array, on the left and one right
+- Just find the next greater element in the array
+- Since it is using the stack the time complexity is fixed to the stack size